-The Workplace Health, Safety and Compensation Review Division (Review Division) provides workers' compensation review services to injured workers, their dependants and employers in the province.
 The Review Division is an independent, quasi-judicial body, which is responsible for reviewing final decisions of the Workplace Health, Safety and Compensation Commission (WHSCC).
+The Review Division consists of a Chief Review Commissioner and up to six additional Review Commissioners.
 It reports to government through the Minister of Human Resources, Labour and Employment.
+Its primary clients are injured workers, their dependants and employers in the province.